thecheatah/vapor-server-codegen/README.md

 Let me know if you run into issues with this project or its documentation.
 Help is welcome!

+[Known Gaps](Known Gaps.md) were identified by the tests included in this project.

 ## How do I build this project?

 As of now, you must generate your own jar file.
 Check out or download the complete source.